-By subjecting the human system to the test of the electrometer, it is found that every individual is constantly throwing off from the vidual is constantly throwing off from the fingers and other extremities of the body, a nervous fluid which is substantially the same as electricity.
-Sever the nerve that connects a muscle with the brain, and the muscle ceases to move, but apply an electric battery to the sovered nerve and the muscle will contract as in-its normal state.
-This proves that electricity the motor which moves the muscle, and that the nerves are electric wires which transmit telegraphic dispatches from the mind to the muscles, upon the same principle as the known laws of tele the same principle as the known laws of telegraphy, the mind being the supreme governor and controller of all the electricity in the system, which electricity is stored in a kind of voltaic battery, called the brain.
+By subjecting the human system to the test of the electrometer, it is found that every individual is constantly throwing off from the fingers and other extremities of the body, a nervous fluid which is substantially the same as electricity.
+Sever the nerve that connects a muscle with the brain, and the muscle ceases to move, but apply an electric battery to the severed nerve and the muscle will contract as in its normal state.
+This proves that electricity the motor which moves the muscle, and that the nerves are electric wires which transmit telegraphic dispatches from the mind to the muscles, upon the same principle as the known laws of telegraphy, the mind being the supreme governor and controller of all the electricity in the system, which electricity of stored in a kind of voltaic battery, called the brain.

-The brain is composed of grey and white matter-the grey being the positive, and the white the negative, which are rolled up in folds, thus forming a streak of white here and a streak of dark-grey there, and so on alternately, like the zinc and copper-plates of a voltaic battery.
-It is also divided internally and externally, the external part being the grey or positive, and the internal the waits or negative.
-It may be regarded, there as a comnegative.
-It may be regarded, ther, as a com-plete voltaic battery, constituting a reservoir for all the electricity or nervous, haid of the
+The brain is composed of grey and white maiter-the grey being the positive, and the white the negative, which are rolled up in folds, thus forming a streak of white here and a streak of dark-grey there, and so on alternately, like the zinc and copper-plates of a voltaic battery.
+It is also divided internally and externally, the external part being the grey or positive, and the internal the white or negative: It may be regarded, ther as a com-plete voltaic battery, constituting a reservoir for all the electricity or nervous luid of the system.

-Mind acts upon matter, and matter upon mind, but only through the medium of electricity.
-Nothing can touch mind but electricity; mind can not touch anything but
+Mind' acts upon matter, and matter upon mind, but only through the medium of electricity.
+Nothing can touch mind but electricity; mind can not touch anything but electricity.

-Though matter should exist eternally, and mind forces float in proximity to it, it could never touch it or exercise the remotest influence upon it without the aid of the intermediate element-electricity.
+Though matter should exist eternally, and mind forces float in proximity to it, it could never touch it or exercise the remotest influhout the sid of the inte ate element-electricity.
 And why?
-Because such a refused, subtle, intangible and incomprehensible a substance as mind, cannot affiliate with the grosser particles of visible and tangible matter.
-Sever the nerves leading from the brain to the body and the latter becomes limp and lifeless and inert as a stone of a block of

-Electricity, then, is the only medium through which mind acts upon gross substances, and mind is the primary force, that through the medium of electricity moves the body, and produces other outward and tangible phenomena.
-But the mind (or soul) and the body are not so indissolubly linked together, but that they may be separated; neither is one human soul so chemically different from every other human soul, but that a soul, once fairly divest-ed of its own body might for all practical pur-poses use the body belonging to another soul, provided that body with its nervous fluid and its will power was not disturbed or opposed by that of the owner of the body.
-In other words, if a human soul could but step aside and cease to exercise its function of controlling the motions of the body, another soul could use that body just the same as though it were
+Because such a refined, subtle, intangible and incomprehensible a substance as mind, cannot affiliate with the grosser particles of visible and tangible matter.
+Sever the nerves leading from the brain to the body and the latter becomes limp and lifeless and inert as a stone of a block of wood.
+Electricity, then, is the only medium through which mind acts upon gross substances, and mind is the primary force, that through the medium of electricity moves the body, and produces other outward and tangible phenomens.
+But the mind (or soul) and the body are not so indissolubly linked together, but that they may be separated; neither is one human soul so chemically different from every other human soul, but that a soul, once fairly divest-ed of its own body might for all practical purposes use the body belonging to another soul provided that body with its nervous fluid and its will power was not disturbed or opposed by that of the owner of the body.
+In other words, if a buman soul could but step aside and cease to exercise its function of controlling the motions of the body, another soul could use that body just the same as though it were its own.